nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd student in the address book.
+- `list` followed by `delete 2` deletes the 2nd student in TA Assist.
 - `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
 - `class c/CS2103T` followed by `delete 3` deletes the 3rd student in the CS2103T class.